osnapitstrix/ISDM-A2/ASSIGNMENT 2 Report Final.md

 <img src="https://user-images.githubusercontent.com/49214046/82742268-5040b400-9d9f-11ea-9640-454210e5a0e0.jpg" width="750" height="500"  />
  </p>

-Class diagrams provide general overview of the schematics of an application.
-This class diagram features nine attributes namely: TravelCompanyOwner, RelationshipManager, Customer, Call, TargetList, TravelPackage, SaleItem, Match and Questionnaire.
-In addition, the class diagram shows the aggregation and composition relationships in the project with the associations multiplicity (1 to 1, 1 to 0..* and 1 to 1..*).
+Unified Modified Language Class diagrams provide general overview of the schematics of an application.
+In this case, the class diagram help model the information system used for the project and features nine attributes namely: TravelCompanyOwner, RelationshipManager, Customer, Call, TargetList, TravelPackage, SaleItem, Match and Questionnaire.
+In addition, the class diagram shows the association name, aggregation and composition relationships with their respective associations multiplicity (1 to 1, 1 to 0..* and 1 to 1..*).

  The following lists summarises what is in the diagram:
  1. Travel Company Owner hires 1 or more Relationship Manager/Relationship Managers
  2. Travel Company Owner arranges 1 or more Travel Package/Packages
  3. Relationship Manager sells 1 or more Travel Package/Packages
  4. Customer purchases 1 or more Travel Package/Packages
- 5. Relationship Manager completes questionnaire
+ 5. Relationship Manager completes Questionnaire (used to create skill matrix)
- 6. Relationship Manager uses TargetList
+ 6. Relationship Manager uses TargetList (Outbound Call)
- 7.Target List is composed of  1 or more Customer and  1 or more Travel Package
+ 7. Target List is composed of  1 or more Customer/Customers and  1 or more Travel Package/Packages
- 8. Customer and Relationship Manager make and receive calls
+ 8. Customer and Relationship Manager make and receive calls (caters for Inbound/Outbound calls)
- 9. Customer and Relationship Manager are matched with each other
+ 9. Customer and Relationship Manager are matched with each other (regardless if Inbound or Outbound Call)
  10. Relationship Manager makes 0 and more Sale Item/Items
  11. Sale Item is composed of 1 or more Travel Package/Packages

 __6.5 Collaborative Diagram__